For many people, a meal isn't complete without dinner rolls. But where can you find gluten-free dinner rolls to suit your gluten-free diet?

 - Chebe.
 Chebe makes two mixes you could use to produce dinner rolls: its Original Cheese Bread Mix and its All-Purpose Bread Mix.
 Both are tapioca-based and are free of grains, soy, potato, yeast and MSG.
 Chebe is certified gluten-free by the Celiac Sprue Association (CSA), which requires products to test below 5 parts per million of gluten (GF-5).

-Finally, if you want to make your own gluten-free dinner rolls from scratch, consider trying this recipe from About.com's Guide to Gluten-Free Cooking: Gluten-Free Beer Batter Dinner Rolls.
+Finally, if you want to make your own gluten-free dinner rolls from scratch, consider trying this recipe from About.com's Expert on Gluten-Free Cooking: Gluten-Free Beer Batter Dinner Rolls.
 The recipe is dairy-free, corn-free and soy-free.
-You'll need to add beer, of course if you don't already have a favorite, here's my list of Gluten-Free Beer.
+You'll need to add beer, of course — if you don't already have a favorite, here's my list of Gluten-Free Beer.
 Happy baking!